Local App Access and URL redirection

 - Install Citrix Workspace app on the local client machine.
 You can enable both features during the Citrix Workspace app installation or you can enable Local App Access template using the Group Policy editor.

 - Set the Allow local app access policy setting to Enabled.
-You can also configure URL whitelist and blacklist policy settings for URL redirection.
+You can also configure URL allow list and block list policy settings for URL redirection.
 For more information, see Local App Access policy settings.

 Enable Local App Access and URL redirection